wavefrontHQ/docs/pages/doc/cardinality.md

 permalink: cardinality.html
 summary: Learn about how Wavefront deals with cardinality.
 ---
 Wavefront supports high cardinality when dealing with timeseries data and infinite cardinality in its distributed tracing offering.
 The ingestion rates which Wavefront can handle can be more than 4 million metrics per second.
-Wavefront can handle the cardinality of more than 100,000 containers, and has the querying capacity to support more than 1000 users.
-Even though we can handle much more data than other monitoring solutions, high cardinality can cause system slowdown and metrics retrieval issues.
+Wavefront can handle the cardinality of more than 200,000 concurrently running containers per Kubernetes cluster.
+Wavefront has the querying capacity to support more than 1000 users.
+Even though Wavefront can handle much more data than other monitoring solutions, high cardinality can cause system slowdown and metrics retrieval issues.

 ## What Is Data Cardinality?